DennisReardon1/CS583-F24-Group-MADSSS/README.md

 In Heros Humiliation you play as a hero that has been captured by the villain and has been made to go through a futile and humiliating Journey through levels curated by the villain with traps and tricks in store to truly humiliate the hero.

 # General Goals for each person
-- Dennis Reardon = Player Movement, Player Movement Animation, Player Health, Player UI, Villain design and voicework
+- Dennis Reardon = Player Movement, Player Movement Animation, Player Health, Player UI, Villain design and voicework, Github Maintenance
 - Albert Ames = Level Design, Sound Design
 - Sheng-Chun Lim = Player Health, Player UI, Trap Design and Mechanics
 - Sadia Abdirahim =